oauth-wg/oauth-identity-assertion-authz-grant/draft-ietf-oauth-identity-assertion-authz-grant.md

 ## Roles

 Client
 : The application that wants to obtain an OAuth 2.0 access token on behalf of a signed-in user to an external/3rd party application's API (Resource Server below).
-In {{I-D.ietf-oauth-identity-chaining}}, this is the Client in trust domain A. This is also sometimes referred to as the "Requesting Application".

-Resource Application
-: The application that provides an OAuth 2.0 Protected Resource.
-In {{I-D.ietf-oauth-identity-chaining}}, this is the Protected Resource in trust domain B. The Resource Application is made up of both an Authorization Server and a Resource Server as defined in {{Section 1.1 of RFC6749}}.
+In {{I-D.ietf-oauth-identity-chaining}}, this is the Client in trust domain A.  The application has direct relationship with the IdP Authorization Server for single sign-on as a Relying Party and another independent OAuth 2.0 client relationship with the Resource Authorization Server in trust domain B.

-Authorization Server (IdP)
+IdP Authorization Server
-: The Identity Provider that is trusted by a set of applications in an organization's app ecosystem.
-In {{I-D.ietf-oauth-identity-chaining}}, this is the Authorization Server in trust domain A, which is also trusted by the Authorization Server of the Protected Resource in trust domain B.
+: A SAML 2.0 Identity Provider or OpenID Connect Provider (OP) {{OpenID.Core}} that issues identity assertions for single sign-on and cross-domain authorization grants {{id-jag}} for a set of trusted applications in an organization's application ecosystem.
+In {{I-D.ietf-oauth-identity-chaining}}, this is the Authorization Server in trust domain A, which is also trusted by the Resource Authorization Server in trust domain B.

+Resource Authorization Server
+: Issues OAuth 2.0 access tokens for protected resources provided by the Resource Server.
+In {{I-D.ietf-oauth-identity-chaining}}, this is the Authorization Server in trust domain B that trusts cross-domain authorization grants {{id-jag}} from the IdP Authorization Server.

+Resource Server
+: Hosts protected resources and validates access tokens issued by the Resource Authorization Server.
+In {{I-D.ietf-oauth-identity-chaining}}, this is the Protected Resource in trust domain B.  The Resource Server has no direct trust relationship with the IdP Authorization Server uses its trusted Resource Authorization Server to determine who should have access to resources.

-# Identity Assertion JWT Authorization Grant {#jwt-authorization-grant}
+# Identity Assertion JWT Authorization Grant {#id-jag}

 The Identity Assertion JWT Authorization Grant (ID-JAG) is a profile of the JWT Authorization Grant {{RFC7523}} that grants a client delegated access to a resource in another trust domain on behalf of a user without a direct user-approval step at the authorization server.

 An Identity Assertion JWT Authorization Grant is issued and signed by an IdP similar to an ID Token {{OpenID.Core}}, and contains claims about an end-user.
 Instead of being issued for a client (Relying Party in {{OpenID.Core}}) as the intended audience for the assertion, it is instead issued with an audience of an Authorization Server in another trust domain.
-It replaces the need for the client to obtain an authorization code from the Resource App's authorization server to delegate access to the client, and instead uses the IdP which is trusted by the Authorization Server to delegate access to the client.
+It replaces the need for the client to obtain an authorization code from the Resource Authorization Server to delegate access to the client, and instead uses the IdP which is trusted by the Authorization Server to delegate access to the client.

 As described in {{OpenID.Core}}, ID Tokens are only intended to be processed by the Relying Party (indicated by the ID Token audience) or the Issuer (e.g. for revocation), and not by other actors in a different trust domain such as an Authorization Server.